 In August 2006, Dana Fabe, Chief Justice of the Alaska Supreme Court, appointed Turner to a three-year term on the State of Alaska Select Committee on Legislative Ethics, a body that advises the Alaska Legislature and administers the state’s legislative ethics law.
 In January 2009, he was elected as the chair of the full committee and chair of the Senate Subcommittee on Ethics.
 He was confirmed by the Alaska Legislature to serve another 3-year term in Jan.
 2013 and again served as the Committee chair in 2014.

-He is a member of the Air Force Public Affairs Alumni Association, Veterans of Foreign Wars, American Legion and Air Force Association and local Chambers of Commerce.
+He is a member of the Air Force Public Affairs Alumni Association, Veterans of Foreign Wars, American Legion, Air Force Association and local Chambers of Commerce.